HomePolitics and Current Affairs‘Dilli Chalo' march by farmers amid failed talks

 Farmers are up for ‘Dilli Chalo’ amid failed talks with government on MSP.
 The government is ensuring no law and order situation in Delhi

 The ‘Dilli Chalo' march is anticipated to disrupt life in Delhi and its environs, as security measures implemented by authorities to deter protesting farmers may result in traffic congestion.
-Notably, police detained farmers en route to Delhi from Manesar on Wednesday morning.
+Notably, detained farmers en route to Delhi from Manesar on Wednesday morning.

-The gets you the top 10 updates on Farmers' Protest:
+The Buckstopper gets you the top 10 updates on Farmers' Protest:

 1. Late Tuesday night witnessed a confrontation between farmers transporting heavy machinery from Punjab towards the Shambhu border and police forces over road blockades.
 This altercation led to injuries sustained by SHO Inspector Amanpal Singh Virk of Shambhu police station and SP Jagwinder Singh Cheema of Mohali, both of whom have been hospitalized.